protomem/gotube/README.md

 }
 ```

-For more information about chi and example usage, please see the [official documentation](https://github.com/go-chi/chi).
+For more information about Gorilla mux and example usage, please see the [official documentation](https://github.com/gorilla/mux).

 ## Adding middleware